-The reality is that there isn’t a one size fits all treatment for warts.
+The reality is that there isn’t a one size fits in Wart Treatment.
 Each treatment will react differently to each individual patient.

 Warts will often disappear on their own without treatment, and this typically the case in small children, however adults usually do not have quite as much luck.